-Student' s Name: Note : Student must be at least 16 and
+Student's Name: Note : Student must be at least 16 and

 DOB: not older than 19 as of September 1st

 Country of Citizenship: of the school year of enrollment.

-Names: Address: Telephone (s):
+Parent's Names: Address: Telephone (s):

 (Father)

 (Mother) E-mail:

-School v year the student indents to attend:
+School year the student indents to attend:

-- the student expects to attend:
+School the student expects to attend:

-evel the student expects to be placed:
+Grade level the student expects to be placed:

-tudent must not have graduated from high institution prior to enrollment)
+(Note: Student must not have graduated from his gh school or an equivalent educational institution prior to enrollment)

-dent is or will be entering the United Sta
+The student is or will be entering the United Stat tes on an F-1 visa: Yes No

-Needs/Concerns:

-Special
+Special Needs/Concerns:

+•

-PART 2-I Foreign Exchange Program Informa tion
+PART 2-Foreign Exchange Program Information

-Name of f Organization: Name of Local Representative:

-Address : Telephone (s):

-11001000 1010p110110 (b).

-E-mail:

-• ational Travel and Exchange Programs

-naintained by The Council on Standards

-th the High School Principal or designee

-through out the Student's attendance in the Distr ict on a schedule to b be determined by t ne Principal:YesNo
+Name of Organization: Name of Local Representative: Address: Telephone (s): E-mail: The foreign exchange program is on the current Advisory List of International Educat tional Travel and Exchange Programs that is maintained by The Council on Standards for International Educational Travel: YesNo We agree that the local representative of the foreign exchange program will confer with the High School Principal or designee throughout the Student's attendance in the District on a schedule to be determined by the e Principal:YesNo

-PA RT 3-Host Fami lly Information
+PART 3-Host Family Information

-Name of f Host Family: Note: The host fan nily must be residents of the District

-ranic of • (Father) ust reside in the District during the

-(Mother) Student is enrolled in the District.
+Name of Host Family: Note : The host family must be residents of the District (Father) and the Student must reside in the District during the (Mother) period of time the Student is enrolled in the District.
+Address: Telephone (s): E-mail:

-\ !:\ ' /

-Addiess • receptione (s).

-E-mail:

-PAF RT 4-Application n Requirements
+PART 4-Application Requirements

-1. Attached to this application is the fo that the student has adequate financial

-2. Attached to this application is the following documentation to establish that the student is or will be covered by health insurance:

-3. Attached to this application is the student's complete transcript.
+- 1. Attached to this application is the following documentation to establish that the student has adequate financial support: - 2.
+Attached to this application is the following documentation to establish that the student is or will be covered by health insurance: - Attached to this application is the student's complete transcript.
 We provide the following brief explanation of the transcript:

-Date Superintendent or High School Principal

-Notes:

-Not Accepted

-Decisio Accepted

-Decision on Application

-(FOR SCHOOL'S USE)

-Date Applicant(s)

-Date Applicant(s)

-5. tudent wishes to receive a high school diploma from Randolph Public Schools:YesNo. f "Yes" the student must make application to the Principal prior to the beginning of the school year and must fulfill of the District's regular high school graduation requirements.
-Otherwise, a foreign exchange student completing twelfth grade in the District will be recognized with a school certificate for satisfactory attendance an articipation.
+- 4. Attached to this application is the following documentation to establish that the student has adequate proficiency in the English language to function in a regular classroom and not require English-as-a-second-language instruction: - 5.
+Student wishes to receive a high school diploma from Randolph Public Schools: YesNo.
+If "Yes" the student must make application to the Principal prior to the beginning of the school year and must fulfill all of the District's regular high school graduation requirements.
+Otherwise, a foreign exchange student completing the twelfth grade in the District will be recognized with a school certificate for satisfactory attendance and participation.

-ne English language to function in a regular classroom and not require English-as-a-second-language instruction:

-4. attached to this application is the following documentation to establish that the student has adequate proficiency